SCCSEAOT/NonCode-Contribution/README.md

 To add your contributions towards open source community and grab the opportunity :smiley: :smiley::smiley:

 Then let's start with this repository.
-##  <center>:sunglasses: :sunglasses: DSA :sunglasses: :sunglasses: </center> (Collection of DSA problems and solutions :notebook_with_decorative_cover: :notebook_with_decorative_cover:)
+##  <center>:sunglasses: :sunglasses: Non-Code Contributions :sunglasses: :sunglasses: </center>

 ### Head down :arrow_down: :arrow_down: :arrow_down: to see how to get started with the repo and follow the guidelines :dart: :dart: :dart:

 *****
-:label: Use proper folders and subfolders to define category and put program file(c/c++/java/python/js) and explanation in a readme file
+:label: Use proper folders and subfolders to define category and put program file and explanation in a readme file

- Example :    ``Array/Sorting&Searching/bubblesort/bubblesort.c``

- ``Matrix/Matrix Multiplication/Matrix_multiplication.c (adding further documentation is reccomended)``
+``